Kotlin/kotlin-spec/docs/src/md/kotlin.core/overload-resolution.md

 > Note: if we had allowed interdependence between type inference and overload resolution, we would have been able to create an infinitely oscillating behaviour, leading to an infinite compilation.

 > Important: an exception to this limitation is when a [lambda return type is used to refine function applicability][Using lambda return type to refine function applicability].
-By limiting the scope of interdependency between type inference and overload resolution to a single step, we avoid creating an oscillating behaviour.
+By limiting the scope of interdependence between type inference and overload resolution to a single step, we avoid creating an oscillating behaviour.

 ### Conflicting overloads